spawnmarvel/datasets-with-sqlserver-python/README.md

 [![Screenshot](x_EER_schema1_bestsellers.jpg)

-## 1 HOW TO bestsellers with categories.csv
+## 1 How to ETL (Extract, Transform* and Load*) bestsellers with categories.csv Python, pyodbc and T-SQL

 1. Create tables with crt_1_tables_bestsellers.sql in SSMS.
 2. Create user CRUD rights with crt_user_grant.sql in SSMS (step 1, 2 and 3).